Students participate in Harvard National Model United Nations

 - Christina Wheeler, Head Delegate during HNMUN, Political Science, Sophomore

 Throughout the PS 371 course, students learned about the history of the United Nations, various institutions of the United Nations and their functions and important topics on the United Nations agenda.
 During the four-day conference—from Feb.
 16-19—students engaged in decision-making processes and diplomacy first-hand while producing resolutions which are adopted at the end of the conference.

 The E-town Delegation represented Somalia at various United Nations committees including Legal, World Health Organization, Special Summit on Non-Discrimination, United Nations Conference on Trade and Development, Special Political and Decolonization and Social Humanitarian and Cultural Committees.
 During the four-day experiential learning event, students simulated the United Nations’ decision-making processes on a variety of topics ranging from minority rights to nuclear proliferation.
-Financial support from the Center for Global Citizenship made the trip possible.
+Financial support from the Center for Global Understanding and Peacemaking made the trip possible.
 This year is the first that Elizabethtown College participated in HNMUN.

 “Students applied knowledge using interpersonal communication and bargaining skills in a real-time simulation of international diplomacy,” said Dr. Ozkanca.
 “They negotiated and debated and had to think creatively about solving global problems.”

 The E-town Delegation will elaborate on their HNMUN experience during a panel titled “Model UN: Experiencing the World of International Diplomacy” during the 2012 Scholarship and Creative Arts Day on Tuesday, April 24.